 Identifying CKV lines is a critical step in diagnosing panel faults.
 You can find them using the following methods:

-• Datasheet or Schematic: The most reliable method is to consult the datasheet or circuit diagram of the LCD panel or its PMIC/Level Shifter IC.
-For instance, for a Samsung LSC320AN10-XXX panel, you would check the schematic of its PMIC, such as the SM4168 IC.
-The pinout will clearly label the CKV outputs.
+- Datasheet or Schematic: Consult the circuit diagram of the LCD panel or its PMIC.
+For example, for a Samsung LSC320AN10 panel, check the SM4168 IC schematic.

-• PCB Test Points: Most T-con boards or source PCBs have labeled test points (like in Figure 2) for critical signals.
-Look for markings like CKV1, CKV2, CKVB1, CKVB2, STVP, etc., near the PMIC or the panel connector.
+- PCB Test Points: Look for markings such as CKV1, CKV2, CKVB1, and CKVB2 near the PMIC or the panel connector.

 CKV Short Killing Method: A Repair Technique

-In cases where cutting tracks is not feasible or effective, technicians may use a specialized device known as a CKV Short Killer.
-This tool applies a controlled high-voltage pulse to the shorted line in an attempt to burn out the internal microscopic short circuit, thereby restoring normal operation.
+In cases where cutting tracks is not feasible, technicians may use a specialized device known as a CKV Short Killer to burn out the internal microscopic short circuit.

 2 comments: